-The Coast Guard has just announced another improvement to their processes to reduce the time it takes to issue a Merchant Mariner Credential.
+The Coast Guard has announced another improvement to their processes to reduce the time it takes to issue a Merchant Mariner Credential (MMC).

-The newest improvement is a new rule that only full and complete Merchant Mariner Credential applications will be accepted from now on.
-This means that perfect applications without the common issues will be able to be issued their Merchant Mariner Credentials even faster by the Coast Guard National Maritime Center.
+The newest improvement is a new rule that only full and complete MMC applications will now be accepted.
+This means that perfect applications without the common issues will be able to be issued their MMCs even faster by the Coast Guard National Maritime Center.

 The Coast Guard will email mariners a Notice of Rejected Incomplete Application form with checkboxes next to issues and notes on what the issues found were.